Why #FOSS matters socially

 Let’s look at this from a native view of grassroots scale = trust, diversity, human limits vs corporate scale vs control, extraction, surveillance.
 They are different processes → different outcomes with ID verification = anti-commons architecture.
 What this creates is exclusion, surveillance, and power asymmetry.
 This shallowly hidden #dotcons path flips the #openweb model from permissionless participation to controlled access and tracking.
 It’s not a public space – it’s “smiling” infrastructure for governance and policing.

-Let’s look at how the media failed as it’s a part of the problem, journalists repeated press releases with no technical or cultural literacy, leading to the #mainstreaming mythology of “first European network” unchallenged, this cultural memory hole is a recurring mess we need to compost.
+How the media fails as it’s a part of the problem, journalists repeated press releases with no technical or cultural literacy, leading to the #mainstreaming mythology of “first European network” unchallenged, this cultural memory hole is a recurring mess we need to compost.
 The outcome is every shallow reboot looks “new”.

 This feeds the real divide in tech vs culture.
 You see the same split again on the dev side: forks protocols, builds platforms → ignores social process.
 And on the activist side: understands community → stuck in Facebook/Slack.
 Without combining both you either get silos or you get capture.
 One useful way of seeing this is to follow the money, to see the outcome of investor-driven, marketing-heavy teams with “Monetization” as a core requirement.
 Funding-first projects don’t build commons, they build exits, leverage and control systems.